 I spent many evenings in 2010 walking in a small park in South Florida for a couple of hours.
 On the fourth week of walking, I noticed a man seated at a picnic table but I paid him no mind.
 Day after day, this man continued coming and choosing a different table to sit at.

-This man looked like a homeless because he had a couple of old dirty bags on the table.
+This man looked homeless because he had a couple of old dirty bags on the table.
 He had shoulder-length dirty dark blonde oily hair and he wore tattered greasy clothing.
 I was somewhat leery of him but that was not going to stop me from walking.
 Since he was always at the park before me, when I passed him, I bowed my head on the first round.

 Well, one day as I was walking with my head looking up at the sky, I fell into saying silently a specific prayer to angels and I distinctly heard him say: “I’m an angel too.”
 That stopped me in my track.
 I looked at him with puzzlement.
 He smiled and did not say another word.
 I continued walking thinking it was all in my mind.